USAG Benelux NCO Induction Ceremony

-U.S. Army, Staff Sgt.
-Astin P. Muse, 39th Signal Battalion makes a presentation on the past present and future of Non Commissioned Officer (NCO) during U.S. Army Garrison Benelux NCO Induction Ceremony hosted by 39th Sig.
+Three, U.S. Army, Non Commissioned Officers (NCO) with U.S. Army Garrison Benelux, light a red, a white and a bleu candle, during Army Garrison Benelux NCO Induction Ceremony hosted by 39th Sig.
 Bn. in Supreme Headquarters Allied Powers Europe (SHAPE) main Building auditorium, Mons, Belgium, 18 Nov.
 2016.
-Throughout the presentation, attendees and inducted NCOs were constantly reminded of the history and traditions of the NCO Corps, and the sacred charge that is placed on every NCO to reinforce an Army ethic and uphold the NCO Creed.
+The red candle represents valor, the white honor and integrity, and the blue vigilance.
 (U.S. Army Video by Visual Information Specialist Henri Cambier)

 |Date Taken: